thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 https://docs.ftx.com/#place-order

-Structs for unmarshalling the data are made exactly the same way as the previous functions
+Structs for unmarshalling the data are made exactly the same way as the previous functions.

 ```go
 type OrderData struct {